ranocha/SummationByPartsOperators.jl/docs/src/benchmarks.md

 doit(D_sparse, "D_sparse:", du, u)
 ```

-FInally, we compare it to a representation as banded matrix.
+Finally, we compare it to a representation as a banded matrix.
 Disappointingly,
 this is still much slower than the optimized implementation from
 SummationByPartsOperators.jl.
 ```@example first-derivative-bounded